ethmarks/ethmarks.github.io/content/posts/mercator.md

 Gerardus Mercator is kind of a paradox.

-One the one hand, he was a brilliant mathematician who designed a map projection that revolutionized navigation and would be used for centuries to come.
+On the one hand, he was a brilliant mathematician who designed a map projection that revolutionized navigation and would be used for centuries to come.

 But on the other hand, he was a terrible mapmaker who left out a continent, made up a new one, used the wrong type of North, and failed to properly use the charts he based his map off of.